-In the event of an identical score for ranking, college placement tests will be used to differentiate those at this ranking.
+In the event of an identical score for ranking, College placement tests will be used to differentiate tie scores.

 - 1. First preference will be given to the applicant(s) with the highest math scores. - 2.
 In the event of a tie in math placement scores, preference will be given to the applicant(s) with the highest reading scores. - 3.
-In the event of a tie in reading placement scores, preference will be given to applicant(s) with the highest English placement scores.

-Extra points are given for being a NA II, if received within the last 5 years, but is not required for acceptance in the PNE Program.
+In the event of a tie in reading placement scores, preference will be given to applicant(s) with the highest English scores. - Extra points are given for specified college courses with a "C" or better, but are not required. - Extra points are given for having current NA II Certification, but is not required for acceptance in the PNE Program.

-Admission criteria are reviewd each year and are subject to change from year to year.
+Admission criteria are reviewed each year and are subject to change from year to year.